JeffBose85/ART477TLOU/InformationArchitecture.md

 - While driving they come up into Pittsburgh and are stopped by a roadblock.
 Joel takes an alternative route where they are met with a guy in the middle of the road yelling for help.
 Joel who is experienced in this type of scam doesn't believe the individual and floors it.
 - It was an ambush.
 Joel and Ellie crash into a building and must fight off the ambush.
 - With a broken truck and the ambush taken care of they must make it through the city and get to a bridge that leads them out.

 **TV Series information**
 - Will fill in later

+# Fall 2033 / Fall 2023
+- Fallish background
+- Falling leaves?
+**Game information**
+- Will fill in later

+**TV Series information**
+- Will fill in later